Enyobeni Tavern disaster: Aftermath

 The Buffalo City South African National Civic Organisation (SANCO) branch and the ANC Scenery Park branch held a meeting on 28 June 2022 following which they held a night vigil in front of the tavern, praying for the deceased as well as sickened victims.
 Buffalo City Metropolitan Municipality said it would provide grave sites free of charge for the victims, and local funeral provider Avbob pledged to donate coffins, transportation, and assist with burial.

 On 29 June, the government stated autopsies have been completed on all victims and that samples were sent to a Western Cape lab for further investigation.

 On 30 June, police allowed the tavern owner and his wife access to the bar and they loaded bakkies up with alcohol from the premises.
 The owner permitted media to enter the tavern as well, who reported that in the VIP area on the second floor they observed "Happy Birthday" balloons and broken chairs across the floor.
 On the same day, the Scenery Park Methodist Church prayed outside the building, and called on law enforcement to provide answers on what caused the disaster so that the families of the victims could get some closure.

 On 6 July, thousands attended a mass funeral service for the 21 victims.
 President Cyril Ramaphosa and other dignitaries spoke at the gathering.
 While 21 coffins were present in the service, 19 were empty and present as symbolic, only two victims being buried that day with the rest scheduled for burial later in private ceremonies by their families.
 The Economic Freedom Fighters party criticised the government for holding a "fake" funeral, against the wishes of the families and with empty coffins, and questioned how much the province had spent on it.
 A Metro spokesperson said no actual body was displayed in public in accordance with the families' wishes.
 The last victim was buried on Sunday, 10 July.

 Buffalo City has called on alcohol outlets to strictly enforce entry requirements and require IDs to screen out underage drinking.
 More than a thousand establishments in the metro are registered with the provincial Liquor Board.

 Four suspects have been accused of stealing the victims' belongings.
 One of them, a minor, was released to his parents and will be dealt with according to the Children's Act.
 The other three have been arrested and denied bail.

+On 10 July 2026, the East London Regional Court found Siyakhangela and Vuyokazi liable for the Enyobeni Tavern tragedy.